creare-com/podpac/doc/source/index.rst

     # evaluate soil moisture at the coordinates of the elevation data
     output = soil_moisture.eval(elevation.native_coordinates)

+    # run evaluation in the cloud
+    aws_node = podpac.managers.aws.Lambda(source=soil_moisture)
+    output = aws_node.eval(elevation.native_coordinates)

 .. figure:: /_static/img/demo-figure.png
     :width: 100%
     :align: center

     Elevation (left), Soil Moisture (center), Soil Moisture at Elevation coordinates (right).

 Purpose
 -------

 Data wrangling and processing of geospatial data should be seamless so that earth scientists can focus on science.
-PODPAC is a python library that builds on the `scientific python ecosystem <https://www.scipy.org/about.html#the-scipy-ecosystem>`_ to enable simple, reproducible geospatial analyses that run locally or in the cloud.

-The purpose of PODPAC is to facilitate
+The purpose of PODPAC is to facilitate:

 * Access of data products
 * Subsetting of data products